Editor’s Note: New York by Rail updated this July 2020 blog experience to include current information.

 Nearest Amtrak Station: Poughkeepsie (POU)

-This fully operational lighthouse is the last of three lighthouses marking the entrance to Rondout Creek.
+This fully operational, brick lighthouse is the last of three lighthouses marking the entrance to the Rondout Creek.
 Completed in 1915, it’s owned by the City of Kingston and operated by the Hudson River Maritime Museum.

 See It from the Train: At Rhinecliff (RHI).
-In the middle of the Hudson River at the entrance to Rondout Creek.
+Where the Rondout Creek meets the Hudson River.

 Location: 50 Rondout Landing, Kingston, NY